 Cloud computing makes it easier for enterprises to run applications and store data without creating and maintaining on-premise IT infrastructure.
 The enterprises can even move their existing applications and data to the cloud through a straightforward process.
 But no enterprise can eliminate cloud migration issues and risk without planning the migration process in detail.
-It is also important for businesses to identify and cover the important phases of cloud migration to identify and address the important challenges.
+It is also important for businesses to identify and cover the important phases of cloud migration to identify and address important challenges.
 Phases involved in cloud migration service are:

 Planning and Assessment Phase